Drinking and Driving

 The legal alcohol limit for driving in the Netherlands is 0.5 grams per liter of blood.
 This applies to driving a motor vehicle, as well cycling (but you are unlikely to get pulled over on your bike unless your behaviour poses a serious risk to others).

 Regulations are even stricter for drivers who have had their license for less than five years.
 The blood alcohol limit for these drivers is 0.02%.
 This lower limit also applies to people under the age of 24 who drive mopeds, motorised bicycles and scooters.

 If you fail a breathing test at a traffic stop, you must accompany the police to the police station, where you will be required to take a breathalyzer test.
 If you also fail that, you will receive a summons and a 24 hour driving ban.
 Breathalyzer tests are accepted as evidence in court.
 The penalty for drunk driving depends on the level of alcohol in the blood.

-Some medical drugs can have the same effect as alcohol.
-Check the label on medication if you are planning to drive.
+Some medical drugs can have the same effect as alcohol, so be sure to check the label on your medication if you are planning to drive.